Refine by MP, party, committee, province, or result type.

 Paul ChiangLiberal

 Lunar New Year Mr. Speaker, as the member of Parliament for Markham—Unionville, I rise today to celebrate the lunar new year, the year of the dragon.
-This culturally significant occasion brings our diverse communities across Canada together in joyous celebration, reflecting on traditions and va
+This culturally significant occasion brings our diverse communities across Canada together in joyous celebration, reflecting on traditions and values that enhance our nation.

 February 8th, 2024House debate